 What a professional typesetter knows is the importance of a good font.
-For centuries typesetters have developed fonts that provide ease of reading that we see in most books today.
-Having the text look good in the web browser is necessary, choosing the right type and size can make a big difference to how well we read, especially if used quite a bit.
+For centuries typesetters have evolved fonts to provide ease of reading that we know today.
+Having the text look good in the web browser is a nice bonus, choosing the right type and size can make a big difference to how well we read, especially if used quite a bit.

 To make a web page feel right (as was designer had in mind) the fonts should be on your system that a page requires.
-On many Linux systems the only webfonts installed are the DejaVu fonts which are also the common default Serif, Sans-serif and Monospace fonts for most distros.
-Adding missing fonts will make a difference to the pages’ look and adds a lot of nice touches to pages that one didn’t know one was missing before.
-This addon can tell from selected text that type of font that is required on a webpage and what its size is.
-Basically though most sites still define their fonts as Arial, or sometimes, Verdana, or Georgia that are a part of Microsoft’s core fonts.
-A few though define theirs with Apple fonts, and a few less with others.
-These are the most popular webfont groups.
-To install them (on Arch Linux):
+On some Linux systems only the basic fonts are installed.
+Installing the missing fonts adds nice touches to pages that one may not know one was missing before.
+This addon displays the font type and size of the selected text.
+Many sites define their fonts as Arial, or sometimes, Verdana, or Georgia; these fonts can be added by installing Microsoft’s core fonts; a few define theirs with Apple fonts, and a few less with others.
+These font packages contain the most popular fonts (for Arch Linux):

-With MS Core Fonts installed (and a few others) most people will notice a noticably better browser experience becoming available.
+With MS Core Fonts installed (and a few others) most people will notice a more-expectant experience becoming available.
+Note: for the

-Being able to select a font that appeals to the users taste is really nice.
-In Firefox’s settings one can define a preferred font of Serif, Sans-serif, and Monospace.
-However, it should be known though that many sites still force their own font type and size.
-The good news is that a greater number of sites are using generic Serif, and Sans-serif, and Monospace definitions so personalizing the look of fonts on a greater scale in the future should be possible.
-When choosing a font type, pick one depending on what is easy on the eyes rather than one that grabs ones attention (based on readability is what usually works best).
+Being able to define one’s own font can help readibility quite a bit as tastes differ.
+In Firefox, the settings that can be defined are typefaces: serif, sans-serif, monospace, and the minimum size.
+It should be known though, that many sites still force their own font type and size; however, the good news is that a greater number of sites are using typeface definitions.
+With typeface definitions this means that in the future, personalizing fonts will be of greater availability.
+When choosing a font type, keep in mind to pick one depending on what is easy on the eyes rather than one that grabs ones attention.

-Here is a basic test of what Firefox’s base-defined font types and sizes look like:
+Here is a basic test of what Firefox’s base-defined font types and sizes look like (click to view):

-Here are what a few of the basic webfont groups look like:
+Here are what a few of the common font groups look like (click to view):

 What did I choose?